developersalliance/magento2-dockergento/docs/xdebug_phpstorm.md

 ## Enable Xdebug

-Xdebug needs to be enabled inside the `phpfpm` container.
+Xdebug needs to be enabled inside the `phpfpm_xdebug` container.

 ```
 dockergento debug-on